Glymphatic system: CNS lymphatics

-In 2015, the presence of a meningeal lymphatic system was first identified.
-Downstream of the glymphatic system's waste clearance from the ISF to the CSF, the meningeal lymphatic system drains fluid from the glymphatic system to the meningeal compartment and deep cervical lymph nodes; this is shown by the draining of fluorescent dyes injected intracisternally into the CSF in mice.
+The meningeal lymphatic system drains fluid from the glymphatic system to the meningeal compartment and deep cervical lymph nodes.
 The meningeal lymphatics also carry immune cells.
-The extent to which these cells may interact directly with the brain or glymphatic system, is unknown.

 Diffusion hypothesis

-For more than a century the prevailing hypothesis was that the flow of cerebrospinal fluid (CSF), which surrounds, but does not come in direct contact with the parenchyma of the CNS, could replace peripheral lymphatic functions and play an important role in the clearance of extracellular solutes.
+For more than a century the prevailing hypothesis was that the flow of cerebrospinal fluid, which surrounds, but does not come in direct contact with the parenchyma of the CNS, could replace peripheral lymphatic functions and play an important role in the clearance of extracellular solutes.

 The majority of the CSF is formed in the choroid plexus and flows through the brain along a distinct pathway: moving through the cerebral ventricular system, into the subarachnoid space surrounding the brain, then draining into the systemic blood column via arachnoid granulations of the dural sinuses or to peripheral lymphatics along cranial nerve sheathes.
-Many researchers suggested that the CSF compartment constitutes a sink for interstitial solute and fluid clearance from the brain parenchyma.
-However, the distances between the interstitial fluid and the CSF in the ventricles and subarachnoid space are too great for the efficient removal of interstitial macromolecules and wastes by simple diffusion alone.
-In 1971, Helen Cserr at Brown University calculated that mean diffusion times for large molecules, such as albumin, would exceed 100 hours to traverse 1 cm of brain tissue, a rate that is not compatible with the intense metabolic demands of brain tissue.
-Additionally, a clearance system based on simple diffusion would lack the sensitivity to respond rapidly to deviations from homeostatic conditions.
-As an alternative explanation to diffusion, Cserr and colleagues proposed that convective bulk flow of interstitial fluid from the brain parenchyma to the CSF was responsible for efficient waste clearance.
+Mean diffusion times for large molecules, such as albumin, could need up to 100 hours to traverse 1 cm of brain tissue, a rate that is not compatible with the intense metabolic demands of brain tissue.
+Bulk flow of interstitial fluid from the brain parenchyma to the CSF may be responsible for efficient waste clearance.

 Key determinants of diffusion through the brain interstitial spaces are the dimensions and composition of the extracellular compartment.
 In a series of elegantly designed experiments in the 1980s and 1990s, researchers from New York University explored the microenvironment of the extracellular space using ion-selective micropipettes and ionophoretic point sources.
 They showed that solute and water movement through the brain parenchyma slows as the extracellular volume fraction decreases and becomes more tortuous.